 - The principal wants to give someone else the power to make specific decisions on their behalf

-There are, of course, other reasons why you may need or want a power of attorney created.
-Speaking to an estate planning attorney in Pennsylvania is the best way for you to identify and determine what will work best for you.
+There are, of course, other reasons why you may need or want a Power of Attorney created.
+Conferring with us is the best way for you to identify and determine what will work best for you.

 How is a Letter of Attorney Created?

-Each state has its own requirements for creating a letter of attorney, though most are based on the parties and witnesses signing a power of attorney form.
+Each state has its own requirements for creating a Powers of Attorney, though most are based on the parties and witnesses signing a Power of Attorney form.
 Because having the power to make financial and medical decisions for someone else is such a serious matter, each state incorporates formalities that must be followed to:

 - Confirm the person relinquishing their rights is doing it knowingly and voluntarily.

 Many states require a witness along with notarization.
-Contact us in Pennsylvania to find out exactly what the process is so that you don't make mistakes that could prompt delays or problems.
+Contact us to find out exactly what the process is so that you don't make mistakes that could prompt delays or problems.

 Contact Our Law Firm Today